sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

       ]
     }

+In case PKIoverheid certificates are used, the certificate MUST be included as either an `x5c` or as `x5u` parameter, as per [[RFC7517]] Sections 4.6 and 4.7.
+Parties SHOULD at least support the inclusion of the certificate as `x5c` parameter, for maximum interoperability.
+Parties MAY agree to use `x5u`, for instance for communication within specific environments.

 Please refer to [Algorithms](#algorithms) for more information on eligible cryptographic methods and keys that can be used by OpenID Providers.

-* TODO include x5c with PKIO.

 ## Dynamic Registration
 If the OpenID Provider is acting as an NL-Gov OAuth Authorization Server (NL GOV Assurance profile for OAuth 2.0), then Dynamic Registration MUST be supported in accordance with that specification ([[OAuth2.NLGov]], see Section 3.1.3).